contentful/contentful-cli/docs/extension/list/README.md

 # Contentful CLI - `extension list` command

-Prints the Extensions in a space
+Prints the extensions in a space

 ## Usage